stepkun/woxml/README.md

 It is not an exact drop-in-replacement for xml_writer's XmlWriter as the access to interiors is prohibitet, you have to use different constructors and accessors respectively.
+It also is not yet possible to use it for all 'std::io::Write' implementors, missing ones can be added in future versions.

+It works for:
+- Vec<u8>
+- bytes::BytesMut

 ## Usage